mollie/api-documentation/source/payments/point-of-sale.rst

 To get started, you can request one or more terminal devices either via the Mollie Dashboard or via your account manager.

 You will be asked to give each terminal an alias.
-In return you will receive a 4 digit terminal passcode and a terminal ID for each device, for example ``term_7MgL4wea46qkRcoTZjWEH``.
+In return you will receive a 4-digit terminal passcode and a terminal ID for each device, for example ``term_7MgL4wea46qkRcoTZjWEH``.

 These terminals will show up in the :doc:`List terminals endpoint </reference/v2/terminals-api/list-terminals>` already with status ``requested``.